 How many of you feel worried or concerned when thinking about the rapid pace of technological development?

-An extraordinary lineup of experts, including Atlantic Fellows Fola Adeleke (Global Center on AI Governance), Georgia Nicolau (Procumum), and Qusai Hammouri (MDus.ai), illustrated the breadth of leadership in this field.
-Fola and Georgia were invited by Sorina Campean of the Rhodes Trust, following her participation in the inaugural Atlantic Fellows Regional Convening in Nairobi last May.
+An extraordinary lineup of experts, including Atlantic Fellows Fola Adeleke (Global Center on AI Governance), Georgia Nicolau (Procumum) and Qusai Hammouri (MDus.ai), illustrated the breadth of leadership in this field.
+Fola and Georgia were invited by Sorina Campean, director of Lifelong Programmes at the Rhodes Trust, following her participation in the inaugural Atlantic Fellows Regional Convening in Nairobi last May.
 Meanwhile, Qusai, known as "Q," had been selected as a finalist for the inaugural Kevin Xu Innovation Challenge, a new feature of this year’s forum.

 The event opened with a keynote from Patrick Pichette, Lifelong Rhodes Scholar and partner at Inovia Capital, who highlighted technology's transformative potential, tracing a path from the bow and arrow to nuclear power.
 Pichette’s call to action was simple yet resonant: “Choose to work for the right company.”
 His comparison of tech philosophies in C-Corp and B-Corp models (think Candy Crush vs. Wikipedia) underscored the profound influence that vision-driven tech can have on society.